Nigeria Country Commercial Guide

 • Back-up as a service (BaaS)

+With growing interest in online commerce, Nigerian fintech operators are also gaining traction.
 So far, digital financial services in Nigeria mainly provide savings, lending, and payments.
 The payments acceptance market, especially merchant and bill payment services, is fast becoming dominated by third-party aggregators and other nonbanks including switch operators.
-Major participants in the space are Cellulant, Flutterwave, Paystack, Systemspec, WebPay, Paga, etranzact, Quickteller, and Payarena.
+Major participants in the space are Cellulant, Flutterwave, Paystack, Systemspec, WebPay, Paga, eTranzact, Quickteller, and PayArena.
+In October 2024, Moniepoint became the sixth Nigerian fintech to gain “unicorn status” after the company raised $110 million in its latest funding round with notable investors including Google.

-Smart mobility and last-mile logistics is another part of the tech ecosystem that has gained some popularity.
-Following the launch in Nigeria of Uber’s ride-sharing service in 2014, several other models have been introduced and adopted, including motorbike-hailing services.
+Smart mobility and last-mile logistics are another part of the tech ecosystem that has gained some popularity.
+Following the launch in Nigeria of Uber’s ride-sharing service in 2014, several other models have been introduced and adopted, including motorbike-hailing and courier services.
 Smart mobility is a disruptive market force in the global transportation technology sector.
 There are huge prospects for the vehicle technology industry in Nigeria, especially within the automotive aftermarket space including GPS navigation systems, telematics, mobile electronics, camera systems, security control, and tracking systems.

 Opportunities